A Retrieval-Augmented Generation Approach to Extracting Algorithmic Logic from Neural Networks: Experiments

 \section{Experiments}

 Our evaluation (under the 19-repo configuration in Sec.~\ref{sec:corpus}) discovered \textbf{1{,}289} neural network block names.
-The blocks cover attention mechanisms, convolutional layers, transformer components, losses, pooling, normalization, and higher-level architectures; Table~\ref{tab:categories} summarizes the distribution.
+The blocks cover attention mechanisms, convolutional layers, transformer components, losses, pooling, normalization, advanced augmentation techniques (inspired by~\cite{Aboudeshish2025augmentation}), and higher-level architectures; Table~\ref{tab:categories} summarizes the distribution.
 Consistent with the LEMUR corpus, our evaluation therefore prioritizes vision blocks and tasks, using a vision-centric repository configuration while keeping all mechanisms of \sys unchanged

 \textit{Extraction configuration.} We run the end-to-end pipeline with an indexing policy of \texttt{missing} (incremental re-indexing from a persistent SQLite cache \cite{sqlite_docs,python_sqlite3}), dynamic parallelism \(\max(\mathrm{CPU\_count},8)\) via \texttt{concurrent.futures} \cite{python_concurrent_futures}, and automatic validation enabled.
 Failed extractions use a two-attempt exponential backoff; cache validity is enforced with SHA-1 content digests \cite{python_hashlib}.